K-theoretic classification of inductive limit actions of fusion categories on AF-algebras: Actions of fusion categories on -algebras

 Morita equivalence of two actions implies that $A$ and $B$ are Morita equivalent as algebras, while equivalence implies $A$ and $B$ are isomorphic as algebras.
 We note that viewing an action of a finite group on a $\rm C^*$-algebra as an action of the fusion category $\Hilb(G)$ as in Section \ref{subsec:realization}, then equivalence of two such actions reduces to cocycle conjugacy.

-\begin{rem} ${}_{\phi} B$ is invertible as a $1$-morphism if and only if $\phi:A\rightarrow B$ is an isomorphism of $\rm C^*$-algebras.
+\begin{rem} ${}_{\phi} B$ is invertible as a $1$-morphism as in Definition \ref{defn:hombimod} if and only if $\phi:A\rightarrow B$ is an isomorphism of $\rm C^*$-algebras.
 In light of Lemma \ref{lem:StrucEqStrucs}, to describe an equivalence between actions, it is necessary and sufficient to find an isomorphism between the $\rm C^*$-algebras and a $\cC$-equivariant structure. \end{rem}

 \begin{rem} If $\cC\overset{F}{\curvearrowright}A$ and $\cC\overset{G}{\curvearrowright}A$ are two actions on the same algebra, there is an even stronger notion of equivalence, namely we could ask for the functors $F, G:\cC\rightarrow \Bim(A)$ to be unitarily naturally isomorphic.
 This is the categorical analogue of cocycle equivalence for group actions.
 This will appear in passing later in the paper, but in general natural isomorphism is too fine of an equivalence relation to have a tractable classification scheme. \end{rem}